 Funded by: Horizon Europe Guarantee

-The project is relevant as it aims to develop a life cycle assessment approach for a zero-emission road transport system, which partially addresses the question about evaluating pathways to decarbonisation of transport.
+The project aims to develop a harmonised LCA approach for a zero-emission road transport system, aligning with the goal of evaluating pathways to decarbonisation of transport.

 Much current discussion about transport and climate change focuses on the impact of transport on climate change.
 Indeed, many mitigation measures are focussed upon the transport change, and many mitigation measures are f...